 Transmission Operations (TOP).

-Serve as technical subject matter experts (SME) for EMS and Data Exchange applications among participating WECC entities.
+Serving as technical subject matter experts (SME) for EMS and Data Exchange applications among participating WECC entities.

-Update and maintain the TOP-003 data specification and associated data and documentation on the sites hosted by WECC Reliability Coordinators for the benefit of the Western Interconnection.
+Updating and maintaining the TOP-003 data specification and associated data and documentation on the sites hosted by WECC Reliability Coordinators for the benefit of the Western Interconnection.

-Communicate, contribute, and collaborate on industry projects and activities.
+Communicating, contributing, and collaborating on industry projects and activities.

 Performing other tasks as assigned by SASMS.